 Your hair needs to be short and neatly styled.

 Completely shaved heads are not accepted unless you have a medical reason for it, so try to keep your hair at least 2mm long.
-If your hair is longer, use gel to style it in a professional manner.
+If your hair is longer, use gel to style it professionally.

-Before the big day, it might be a good idea to visit your barber for a haircut and a neat shave.
+Before the big day, it might be a good idea to visit your barber for a haircut and a proper shave.
 No form of facial hair is appreciated.

-Also, no makeup should be worn during the interview.
+Also, you can’t wear makeup during the interview.

 Men accessories are few and very simple.

 You will need a watch in a classic design to match the rest of your attire.
-If you are married or you prefer to wear rings, keep it to your middle or your ring finger only, no more than one ring per hand.
+If you are married, or you prefer to wear rings, keep them to your middle or ring finger only, no more than one ring per hand.

-Remove earrings, facial piercings, bracelets and whatever other visible jewelry you normally wear.
+Remove earrings, facial piercings, bracelets and whatever other visible jewelry you usually wear.

 7. The Smile

-Now that you have all this valuable information, go out to your closet and create your perfect interview day outfit.
-Try it on, take your own picture while wearing it and picture yourself entering the interview room confident and looking amazing with a dashing smile!
-This is the winner formula!
+Now that you have all this valuable information go out to your closet and create your perfect interview day outfit.
+Try it on, take your picture while wearing it and picture yourself entering the interview room confident and looking amazing with a dashing smile!
+This is the winning formula!

 Do you want to see a photo of a perfect candidate for the Assessment Day?Get it here